apify/apify-docs/sources/platform/console/settings.md

 ## Organization

 The **Organizations** tab is where you can view your accounts' current organizations, create new organizations, or convert your user account into an organization account.
-For more information on organizations, visit the organization's [documentation](https://docs.apify.com/platform/collaboration/organization-account).
+For more information on how to set up an organization check out this [article](https://help.apify.com/en/articles/8698948-how-to-set-up-an-organization-account).

 ## Notifications